How to Suppress Output in Bash [3 Cases With Examples]

 Example 3: Suppress Output While Executing a Command in Silence

-Here, in this script, I will show the curl command execution in silence while suppressing its output to the null device.
-It will only print either of the quoted messages inside the echo command based on if the condition meets or fails.
+The curl command can perform a silent execution while suppressing its output to the null device.
+For example, here’s a script that will only print either of the quoted messages inside the echo command based on if the condition meets or fails.

 #! /bin/bash